Enrolling in Medicare Part D

 If you are not eligible to enroll in Medicare Part D because you do not live in a Part D-covered service area, your Initial Enrollment Period would not begin until three months before you permanently reside in the service area of a Medicare Part D Prescription Drug Plan or a Medicare Advantage plan that includes drug coverage.

 If you enroll in Medicare Part D during your Initial Enrollment Period, your Medicare Part D coverage will begin on the first day of the following month that you apply for the plan.
 If you enroll in one of the three months prior to turning 65 years of age, your Medicare Part D coverage begins on the first day of the month that you turn 65.

 Annual Election Period

-If you do not enroll during your Initial Enrollment Period for Part D, you can enroll into prescription drug coverage during the Annual Election Period (AEP), which occurs from October 15 to December 7 of every year.
+If you do not enroll during your Initial Enrollment Period for Part D, you can enroll into prescription drug coverage during the Annual Election Period (AEP), also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, which occurs from October 15 to December 7 of every year.
 During this time, you have the chance to make changes to your current Medicare prescription drug coverage for the following year, including:

 - Enrolling into a Medicare Prescription Drug Plan.

 - Switching from one Medicare Prescription Drug Plan to another Prescription Drug Plan.

 - Switching from a Medicare Advantage plan that does not include drug coverage to a Medicare Advantage plan that does, and vice versa.

 - Dropping your Medicare prescription drug coverage entirely.